micedreams/minesweeper/README.md

 $ flutter run

+press buttons to mine sweep
-reset board on long press
+long press any button to reset board